monawoh/CFG_group/README.md

 Trends are plotted to show total count for gender in technology by region and by year (2016-2021).
 Bar charts are plotted to show differences between regions and years.

-Choripleth mapping is used to show the difference between genders and regions for the UK for 2021.
+Choropleth mapping is used to show the difference between genders and regions for the UK for 2021.

 2. Occupation_Gender_Cleaned_Final (1)
 import pandas as pd